Adore2113/MarsHSim/docs/dev_log.md

     ♡ updated OGA logic, by removing the pa conversation at all and made r for the universal gas constant in kpa instead

-    ♡ I am going to keep h2 stored in kg and also I'm going to make the methane(ch4) storage to be in kg b/c these are being treated as resources, and I read that the Sabatier uses mass ratios, not pressure ratios
+    ♡ I am going to keep h2 stored in kg and also I'm going to make the methane(ch4) storage to be in kg b/c these are being treated as resources and I read that the Sabatier uses mass ratios, not pressure ratios

     ♡ if I need to convert them at any time, I'll just use the conversion and put it up as a constant in the file